ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 {% endhighlight %}

 ### Inserting data
+For the insertion of data you need to use the tools that were created in the previous section.
+If you use Spring jdbc you will use queries that are executed directly on the jdbc using the jdbcTemplate.
+If you insert data with Spring data jpa or Spring data jdbc, you can use the entity or aggregate system that was created.

 #### Spring jdbc
 You can use jdbc templates to create tables and even fill them up.
 To do this, you need to write SQL statements and execute them with a JdbcTemplate.